vscodeshift/material-ui-snippets/README.md

 These snippets work in **JavaScript React** and **TypeScript React** mode.
 If you use JSX in `.js` files you will need to click on **JavaScript** in the bottom right corner of VSCode and **Configure File Association for .js...** to be **JavaScript React**.

+# Where did my snippets go?

+I just convered all snippet names from kebab-case to camelCase.
+I released this in a new major version (3.0), but I'm worried VSCode will automatically upgrade anyway and confuse some people...if so sorry for the thrash, the camelCase names make it possible to use tab completion so I hope it makes them easier for you to use.

 # Features

 - Works in JSX and TSX